 - Economics, Finance, & Analytics

-The Code of Laws of the United States of America Definition
+What is the Code of Laws of the United States?

 The Office of the Law Revision Counsel of the U.S. House of Representatives codifies and consolidates the general and permanent federal statutes of the United States by its subjects in order to simplify the reading of the laws.
 This codified and consolidated compilation of the laws is known as the United States Code of Law.
 The US Code of Law is divided into 53 titles based on broad subjects.
 This Code of Law is also referred to as the Code of Laws of the United States of America, United States Code, or USC.
 It was published in 1926 for the first time.
 The next main edition was published in 1934, and since then, the main editions have been published every six years.
 The most current information is published in the cumulative supplements which are published each year.